roshreview/bike_shop/README.md

 ## Part 2:

 Report all the full database queries/statements that are executed for a single call to `create` for a given factory.

 ### Example:

 ```
-$ FactoryGirl.sql_analyzer(Bike)
+$ FactoryBot.sql_analyzer(Bike)

 [
  "INSERT INTO BIKES (SERIAL_NUMBER, STORE_ID) VALUES (123, 5);",